Pupil Multiplication Tables Check: What School Leaders Should Know

 What is the purpose of the multiplication tables check?

-Who will take the multiplication tables check?
+Who takes the multiplication tables check?

 All eligible Year 4 pupils who are registered at maintained schools, special schools or academies (including free schools) in England will be required to take the MTC test.